 - macOS, as a standalone .app;

 - Windows, as an MSI installer;

 - Linux, as an AppImage;

 - iOS, as an XCode project; and

 - Android, as a Gradle project.

-- the Web, as a static web site using PyScript for client-side Python.

 It is also extensible, allowing for additional platforms and installation formats to be produced.

 CONTENTS 1